wmouchere/jabref-versions/CONTRIBUTING.md

 More information on this can be found via `man git-shortlog`.

-### Add yourself to the header
+### Modify the header
-The headers of each `.java` file state the authors.
+The headers of each `.java` file states "JabREf contributors".
-These entries should match the modifications done.
-If you do not want to add your real name, add yourself as `JabRef contributors`.
+Author credits are given using the `AUTHORS` file and by using the `git blame` functionality.

 For instance,